Alonso-del-Arte/chess/README.md

 The second phase will be the graphical user interface.

 This is a Scala 2.13 project with Java 21.
+If there is only one thing that makes me wish this was a Scala 3 project is that in Scala 3 traits like the `Promoted` trait in the `game.pieces` package can take constructor parameters.

+I tried to upgrade a Scala project to Scala 3 before, and it didn't go so well in IntelliJ IDEA.
+But I haven't tried yet in the version of IntelliJ I'm using now, 2026.1.

 I was using JUnit 5 for the testing framework, I have decided to upgrade to JUnit 6.